PaulBoye-py/altschool-cloud-exercises/semsester3-proj/README.md

 ## Create EC2 Instances

 Instances can be provisioned manually on the AWS Console, and can also be automated using Ansible.
 You can check this [repo](https://github.com/PaulBoye-py/altschool-cloud-exercises/tree/main/dec_proj/AWS_Ansible) to see how to provision the EC2 instances using Ansible.
-I will write a blog explaining the playbook, so ensure you subscribe to my posts, but for the sake of this project, we will provosion them manually.
+I will write a blog explaining the playbook, so ensure you subscribe to my posts, but for the sake of this project, we will provision them manually.

 1. Type in `EC2` in the search bar.